huggingface/huggingface_hub/docs/sagemaker/inference.md

 predictor.delete_endpoint()
 ```

+---

-## Deploy one of the 10,000+ Hugging Face Transformers to Amazon SageMaker for Inference
+## Deploy for inference one of the 10,000+ 🤗 Transformers models available in the 🤗 Hub

 <iframe width="700" height="394" src="https://www.youtube.com/embed" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To deploy a model directly from the Hub to SageMaker we need to define 2 environment variables when creating the HuggingFaceModel.
+To deploy a model directly from the 🤗 Hub to SageMaker, we need to define 2 environment variables when creating the HuggingFaceModel.
 We need to define:

 - `HF_MODEL_ID`: defines the model id, which will be automatically loaded from[ huggingface.co/models](http://huggingface.co/models) when creating or SageMaker Endpoint.
-The 🤗 Hub provides +10 000 models all available through this environment variable.
+The 🤗 Hub provides 10,000+ models, all available through this environment variable.
-- `HF_TASK`: defines the task for the used 🤗 Transformers pipeline.
+- `HF_TASK`: defines the task for the 🤗 Transformers pipeline used.
 A full list of tasks can be found[ here](https://huggingface.co/transformers/main_classes/pipelines.html).

 ```python
 from sagemaker.huggingface.model import HuggingFaceModel